-As I get ready for our second baby, I’ve been thinking back to some of the best mom advice I was given.
+As I get ready for our second baby, I’ve been thinking back to some of the best advice for a new mom I was given.

 If you are a mom, you know how it goes.
 We all want to help each other out so we give advice about clothing, feeding, diapering …. you name it, somebody’s got advice to give!

 As I heard all of this advice from veteran moms, I knew that I would use some of it, but most of it I would have to figure out on my own.

-However there were two pieces of advice that I tucked in my memory.
+However there were two pieces of new mom advice that I tucked in my memory.

 “Enjoy each stage your child is in rather than wishing for the next stage to come.”